LCOGT/fits_align/README.md

 ## About

 This is a customised fork of [AliPy by Malte Tewes](http://obswww.unige.ch/~tewes/alipy/).
+I have removed the dependency on SciPy in favour of pure NumPy (for linear algebra) and Pillow (for image array transforms).